 Small Talk for ESL Students

-I’ve been teaching in Korean universities for the past eight years.
+I taught in Korean universities for 10 years.
 Something that I’ve noticed during that time is that my students are often really, really bad at engaging in small talk, even the more advanced level students.
 They usually know how to put together complex sentences and the intricacies of vocabulary usage but when it comes to having a basic conversation with something they don’t know, they’re often at a bit of a loss.
-This makes them very awkward, shy and uncomfortable and they’re unable to show off their often very decent English skills.
+This makes my students sometimes very awkward, shy and uncomfortable.
+This results in that my students seem like they don’t know English!
+However, many of them are quite capable and near fluent.

 I like to help out my students by going back to basics.
 Even though I teach mostly third and fourth year English majors at a big university here in Korea, I like to have them practice small-talk.
 These activities that I do with my students in class give them confidence that they can go out into the real world and have a conversation with someone that they don’t know.
 Even though the grammar and vocabulary seems quite basic, don’t assume that your students are good at this kind of thing-they often aren’t!